 Strength training is pretty much the only way besides anabolic steroids to increase and maintain muscle mass in seniors.
-When you are in a caloric deficit, this becomes even more true.
+When you are in a caloric deficit, this becomes even truer.

 Besides maintaining a slight caloric deficit, eating enough protein and doing strength training it’s important to lead an active lifestyle that includes lots of low impact cardio like walking and cycling.

-Exercise alone is never enough for fat loss, it’s always a whole lifestyle change and being active in day to day life can increase your metabolism several hundred calorie per day.
+Exercise alone is never enough for fat loss, it’s always a whole lifestyle change and being active in day to day life can increase your metabolism several hundred calories per day.

-If you haven’t been very active it can seem like chore at first but include one thing at a time and be determined to stick with it for at least two weeks.
-In that time it will become a habit and you will adapt.
+If you haven’t been very active it can seem like a chore at first but include one thing at a time and be determined to stick with it for at least two weeks.
+At that time it will become a habit and you will adapt.